cdromain/DevDataProd_ProjectPres/index.md

 Started from the wish to be able to actually *play* with **machine learning** concepts and models in an interactive manner in order to develop understanding and intuition - hence the idea of a *"playground"*.

-The idea is to be able to quickly apply different models to different data sets, using different predictors and compare the resulting outputs.
+The idea is to be able to quickly apply different prediction models to different data sets, splitting the data into training and test sets, choosing the outcome and the predictors, building the model and finally evaluate the accuracy of the model predictions.
+The application interface makes possible to **learn** by seeing how changing parameters affect the resulting predictions.
+And like in every playground, errors can happen and are part of the experience-based learning process.

 Link to the app : https://cdromain.shinyapps.io/prediction_playground/